Benefits at a Glance

 The following benefits only apply to full-time faculty and staff, unless otherwise noted.
 Full-time employees are characterized as working 35 hours/week.
 Changes in benefits, including enrollments, terminations of coverage or changing the levels of contributions to existing pre-tax investment plans, may only be done during Open Enrollment each year (the end of the year, effective Jan 1st) or within 31 days of a qualifying status change, i.e. birth, divorce, marriage, etc. occurring mid-year.
 If you have any questions, please contact Kevin Ng, Associate Director HRIS, Benefits & Compensation, 212-517-0539 or email.

 Medical benefits are offered through Oxford.
 New full-time employees are eligible for the Oxford Freedom Core Plan or the Oxford Freedom High Deductible Plan on the first of the month after commencement of employment.
 The Oxford Freedom High Deductible Plan is partially funded by the College.
 Both in-network and out-of-network benefits are offered.
-In-network benefits require a $10 co-pay.
-In-network hospitalization is covered at 100% and prescription drugs are available at $5 (generic) or $ 15 (brand name) co-pay.
-All out-of-network benefits are subject to a deductible of $500 per individual per calendar year, to a maximum of $1,000 family deductible per calendar year.
-Oxford then reimburses members 70% of the “usual and customary charges.”
 Members may contact Oxford at 800-444-6222 with claim questions, or to obtain new cards.
 You may also utilize Oxford’s website, www.oxhp.com to obtain cards and check their doctor network.
 Employees contribute towards the cost of the insurance based upon their salary and choice of individual or family coverage.
-The College reserves the right to change the employee’s contributions, to modify or amend the medical plan design or terminate the plan.
+The College reserves the right to change the employee’s contributions, to modify or amend the medical plan designs or terminate the plans.
 Contact Human Resources for more details.